3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_02/express/intro-to-express.md

 ## Order Matters

-Keep in mind that when Express recieves a request, it checks each route in order until it finds a pattern match.
+Keep in mind that when Express receives a request, it checks each route in order until it finds a pattern match.

 For example, if you order your routes like this: